JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 [Feres](https://kotlinlang.org/case-studies/#case-study-feres)

 ### Educational technology
+How can educational applications keep learning behavior consistent across platforms?

 Education apps must deliver a seamless and consistent learning experience on both mobile and web, especially when supporting large, distributed audiences.
 By centralizing study algorithms, quizzes, and other business logic with Kotlin Multiplatform,